JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

 Cookies can be created by the server backend or the frontend JavaScript.
 They can then be read or updated by either one of them.

 Express provides a cookie API using the `cookieParse` rmiddleware.
-To enable the cookie functionality in Express, load it before the routermiddleware:
+To enable the cookie functionality in Express, load it before the router middleware:

     app.use(express.cookieParser());